 If you don't know the identifier values of the objects you are looking for, you need a query.
-The Hibernate EntityManager implementation supports an easy-to-use but powerful object-oriented query language (EJB3-QL) which has been inspired by HQL (and vice-versa).
+The Hibernate EntityManager implementation supports an easy-to-use but powerful object-oriented query language (JP-QL) which has been inspired by HQL (and vice-versa).
+HQL is strictly speaking a superset of JP-QL.
 Both query languages are portable across databases, the use entity and property names as identifiers (instead of table and column names).
-You may also express your query in the native SQL of your database, with optional support from EJB3 for result set conversion into Java business objects.
+You may also express your query in the native SQL of your database, with optional support from JPA for result set conversion into Java business objects.